-If the second option above is selected, then the actively working Married Employee's health coverage determines the health benefit coverage for all dependents, including the Married Employee on leave.
+If the Married Employee on leave elects to be covered as the Dependent of his or her actively working Married Employee, then the actively working Married Employee's health coverage determines the health benefit coverage for all dependents, including the Married Employee on leave.
 Because the termination of the Spouse's coverage is a Life Event (see the Life Events section), the actively working Married Employee may make changes to his or her other coverages.